• Home

 About This Song

-“These Foolish Things” was written in 1936 by Jack Strachey and Eric Maschwitz (credited as Holt Marvell due to a contract issue).
-“These Foolish Things” was not an immediate hit.
-In fact, Maschwitz’s agent refused to publish the song and so Maschwitz himself did.
+“These Foolish Things” was written in 1936 by Jack Strachey and Eric Maschitz (as Holt Marvell).
+This song was not an immediate hit.
+In fact, Maschwitz’ agent refused to publish the song and so Maschwitz himself did.
 There were several fine recordings in the 1930s, including one by Billie Holiday with the Teddy Wilson Orchestra and Benny Goodman.
-In the 1950s, the song became even more popular, with recordings by Artie Shaw, Nat King Cole, Art Pepper, and Johnny Hartman.
+In the 1950s, the song became even more popular, with recordings by Artie Shaw, Nat King Cole, Art Pepper and Johnny Hartman.
+“These Foolish Things” ranks #28 on jazzstandards.com and is widely played and recorded.

 About This Version

-“These Foolish Things,” as well as Tony, is available from Apple Music.
+“These Foolish Things,” as well as Tony, is available on Apple Music.

 Filed Under: Song of the Day Tagged With: Eric Maschwitz, Holt Marvell, Jack Strachey, Ray Conniff, Tony, Tony Bennett